The Influence of One Strategic Agent on the Core of Stable Matchings: Introduction

 We present simulation results in the setting described above, for different market sizes.
 These simulation results reinforce the theorem's conclusions and suggest that the actual effect might be even stronger than the formally proven effect.

-One interpretation of the results is that although the Gale--Shapley algorithm is optimal for the men, in fact strategic behavior by only one woman is sufficient to almost completely eliminate the men's advantage.
-Notice that strategic behavior narrows the set of possible stable matchings attainable by any algorithm.
-Hence, one strategic agent may strongly influence the matching in favor of that agent's sex, be it the men or the women.
+One interpretation of the results is that although the Gale--Shapley algorithm is optimal for the men, in fact, strategic behavior by only one woman is sufficient to almost completely eliminate the men's advantage.
+An important insight is that strategic behavior narrows the set of possible stable matchings attainable by any algorithm.
+That is, one strategic agent may strongly influence the matching in favor of that agent's sex, be it the men or the women.
+Our result leads to the conclusion that even a small amount of strategic behavior is sufficient in order to rule out almost all of the possible matching that are stable under the true players' preferences.